wofsauge/IsaacDocs/docs/Sprite.md

 ### Play·Overlay () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void PlayOverlay ( string AnimationName, boolean Force ) {: .copyable aria-label='Functions' }
 Starts executing the given overlay animation at Frame 0.
-Each consecutive frame, the sprite object will automatically increase its current frame by one.
+Using the [Update()](#update) function will den advance the animation by one frame.

 Calling this function again will always reset the current frame back to 0.